nkokkos/vws/README.md

     rspec spec

+##Caveats

+Setting a target from on to off and vice versa takes some time.
+It may take up to 0-10 minutes and it's based on Vuforia's infrastucture.
+It is your responsibilty to poll for the changes on the target since no such feature has been implemented in this gem.

 ## To do:

   Implement some of the new vws apis and write better documentation :-)

 ## Contributing

+Please, if you use it, report back any bugs/problems.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)